 Alice Lightner, Choir Manager, has worked in non-profit program development serving children and families in the Trenton area for more than 10 years.
 Most recently, Alice worked for the Center for Child and Family Achievement as a Program Manager and Site Coordinator, and earlier in her career as a Social Service Specialist for The Children's Home Society of NJ.
 Alice has an Associate’s Degree in Business Management from Mercer County Community College, a certification in Case Management from Rutgers University, and is a B.S. candidate in Business Administration from Thomas Edison State University.

-Lucy Strauli, Preparatory Choir Director (Thursday), received her MM from Manhattan School of Music, her BM from San Jose State University, and is a former Tanglewood Vocal Fellow.
+Lucy Strauli, Readiness Choir Director, received her MM from Manhattan School of Music, her BM from San Jose State University, and is a former Tanglewood Vocal Fellow.
 She is a music teacher in the New Brunswick Public Schools where she was named Teacher of the Year in 2007-08.
 Ms. Strauli is a frequent guest soloist on the music stage, performing a diverse range of opera, concert and musical theater repertoire.

 Eric Thomas, Drumming Instructor, has taught elementary school in Trenton, New Brunswick and Ewing for eighteen years.
 He attended Howard University and later transferred to Rider University where he received his Bachelor's degree.
 In addition to drumming, his interests include jazz, music, poetry, art, dance, storytelling and writing stories for children.
 Mr. Thomas was named Teacher of the Year by the Trenton Board of Education in 2002 and 2008.
 He is the recipient of the 2010 Community Care Award given by the Three Doctors Foundation and the 2010 Ray Broach Award for the Arts given by the Ewing Public Education Foundation.